Patrick Carney: Music producer

 Carney currently produces and writes music out of his Nashville, Tennessee-based recording studio, Audio Eagle.
 He has produced a range of artists from various musical backgrounds including the Black Keys, Michelle Branch, Calvin Johnson, Tennis, the Sheepdogs, Beaten Awake, Houseguest, Churchbuilder, Jessy Wilson, Kramies and *repeat repeat.

 Audio Eagle Studio

 Audio Eagle Studio is a recording studio opened in 2001 by Carney.
 The studio was located in Akron, Ohio and consisted mostly of a digital 12-track recorder.
 It went through many incarnations and configurations and was mainly used to record the first four Black Keys albums.
 In 2010, the studio was relocated to Nashville, Tennessee.

 Serious Boredom on Sirius XMU

 Carney hosts a monthly radio show on Sirius XMU called "Serious Boredom with Patrick Carney."

 Vice News Tonight

-Carney had a segment on HBO's news show, "Vice News Tonight", titled "Patrick Carney's High Standards Music Corner" where he listens to and judges new songs.
+Carney had a segment on HBO's news show, Vice News Tonight, titled "Patrick Carney's High Standards Music Corner" where he listened to and judged new songs.